MANUBN91/CommunityPlayHomeAndTuitionService/README.md

 ## The idea

-The goal is to provide a mobile application, along with server-side components, that serves as the basis for developers to build out a community cooperation application that addresses local needs for food, equipment, and resources.
+The goal is to provide a mobile application, along with server-side components, that serves as the basis for developers to build out a community cooperation application that addresses local needs for free/paid play home services like tutions ,computer and drawing classes etc.

-It would allow both "Suppliers" (such as a store or a community member who has produce they can sell or distribute) to make people aware of what the have; and consumers ("Recipients") to locate where these supplies are, and, if necessary, guide them to the appropriate locations to pick them up.
+It would allow both "AIDES" (such as a teacher or a tutor or any other community member who has capability to educate or care taker) to make people aware of what they have; and users ("Recipients") can locate near by services by using this application through signup.

 ## How it works

-A Supplier (who may be a regular resident, a small business, a voluntary organization, etc.) that has food, supplies, resources, or other essentials they can provide opens the mobile application and fills out a brief form that indicates what they have.
+A AIDE (who may be a tutor, a teacher, a instructor , a voluntary organization, etc.) that has free/paid play home services like tutions, computer and drawing classes or others they can provide opens the mobile application and fills out a brief form that indicates what they have skilled.
 This information is then stored in a database in the IBM Cloud.

-A Recipient, who is in need of food, supplies, resources, or other essentials, opens the mobile application and can use the chat interface to locate supplies near them.
-For instance, they might type "Where can I find bread?" or "Can someone collect my shopping for me?"
-The mobile application then accesses the database (after first understanding the question via Watson Assistant) and then displays a map showing locally where they can find what they are looking for.
+A Recipient, who is in need of child care services that include home tutions, computer and drawing classes for other essentials, opens the mobile application and can use the chat interface to locate "AIDES" near them.
+For instance, they might type "Where can I find tutor or care taker?" or "Can someone refer my children care for me?"
+The mobile applicationthen accesses the database (after first understanding the question via Watson Assistant) and then displays a map showing locally where they can find what they are looking for.

 ## Diagrams